 Let's look at a couple of these things in-depth.

 In any personal injury case, your lawyer will open up a line of communication with the insurance adjuster for the other driver (or other parties) involved.
-The adjuster has the pocketbook, and so it is critical for a plaintiff's lawyer to have good communications and a good relationship with the adjuster.
+The adjuster has the pocketbook, and so it's critical for a plaintiff's lawyer to have good communications and a good relationship with the adjuster.

 A good lawyer can help obtain all the evidence you'll need to prove liability in a car accident claim.
 Although you may have already taken photographs of the accident scene, your lawyer will probably go back to the scene him/herself to see what it looks like.
 While a picture may be worth a thousand words, actually seeing the scene can be worth a thousand pictures.

 The lawyer will make sure to get all of the accident or police reports in the case and will often speak with the investigating police officers and witnesses.
 A good lawyer will leave no stone unturned when it comes to obtaining evidence of liability.
 Learn more about proving fault for a car accident.

-This is where a good lawyer can be essential to your case, especially when you've suffered significant car accident injuries.
+This is where a good lawyer can be essential to your case, especially when you've suffered significant car accident injuries, and you need to document the nature and extent of your compensable losses ("damages" in the language of the law).

-It is critical to obtain all documentation related to your injuries, but it isn't always easy to get your hands on those records and bills from health care providers.
+It's critical to obtain all documentation related to your injuries, but it isn't always easy to get your hands on those records and bills from health care providers.
 Although the records are technically yours, and you have an absolute right to them, sending medical records to patients and lawyers just isn't a health care provider's first priority.

 Small doctors' offices may not have the staffing or the time to respond to medical record requests on a timely basis.
 Large hospitals may have specific procedures that must be followed in order to respond to medical record requests.
 If you don't follow their procedures (which they often don't publicize very well), they simply won't respond to your request.